|Current rifle bullets|

 All pointed bullets that do not deform end their tissue path travelling base first, since this puts their centre of mass forward; this is their stable attitude.
 The rotation imparted to the bullet by the rifled gun barrel is sufficient to force the bullet to travel point-forward in air (in properly designed weapons), but not in tissue where such factors as bullet shape and the location of centre of mass far outweigh rotation effects.
 The bi-lobed yaw patterns shown in the profiles of the AK-47 and the AK-74 represent what is seen in most shots.
 Sometimes the bullet yaws to 180°, or the base-forward position, in one cycle.
 These variations, along with the curvature in bullet path at or near the end of tissue path, are of far less importance than the distance the bullet travels point-forward before significant yaw begins.

-US M193 5.56x45mm - This bullet is fired from the US armed forces' first-generation smaller-calibre rifle, the M16A1.
+USA M193 5.56x45mm NATO -- This bullet is fired from the US armed forces' first-generation smaller-calibre rifle, the M16A1.
 The large permanent cavity it produces, shown in the wound profile (Fig. 4), was observed by surgeons who served in Vietnam, but the tissue disruption mechanism responsible was not clear until the importance of bullet fragmentation as a cause of tissue disruption was worked out and described.
 As shown on the wound profile, this full-metal-jacketed bullet travels point-forward in tissue for about 12cm after which it yaws to 90°, flattens, and breaks at the cannelure (groove around bullet midsection into which the cartridge neck is crimped).
 The bullet point flattens but remains in one piece, retaining about 60 per cent of the original bullet weight.
 The rear portion breaks into many fragments that penetrate up to 7cm radially from the bullet path.
 The temporary cavity stretch, its effect increased by perforation and weakening of the tissue by fragments, then causes a much enlarged permanent cavity by detaching tissue pieces.
 The degree of bullet fragmentation decreases with increased shooting distance (as striking velocity decreases), as shown in Fig. 5.
 At a shooting distance over about 100m the bullet breaks at the cannelure, forming two large fragments and, at over 200m, it no longer breaks, although it continues to flatten somewhat, until 400m.
 This consistent change in deformation/fragmentation pattern has an important forensic application.
 It can be used to estimate shooting distance if the bullet is recovered in the body and has penetrated only soft tissue.

 The effects of this bullet in the abdomen shot will show the temporary cavity effects as described for the Yugoslav AK-47 and, in addition, there will be an increased tissue disruption from the synergistic effect of temporary cavitation acting on tissue that has been weakened by bullet fragmentation.
 Instead of finding a hole consistent with the size of the bullet in hollow organs such as the intestine, we typically find a hole left by missing tissue of up to 7cm in diameter (see permanent cavity in Fig. 4).
 The thigh entrance wound will be small and punctate.
 The first part of the tissue path will show minimal disruption.
 The exit will vary from the small punctate hole described for the Soviet AK-47 to the stellate exit described for the Yugoslav AK-47, depending on how thick the thigh is where the bullet perforates it.
 In a sufficiently thick thigh, the M193 bullet fragmentation is also likely to cause a significant loss of tissue and possibly one or more small exit wounds near the large stellate one.